Key takeaways

 Does not cover A standard homeowners insurance policy typically excludes coverage for property damage caused by losses such as arson, flooding, sinkholes, mudslides and earthquakes.
 Check your own policy for coverage details.
 The home’s structure, the homeowner or their personal property

-Typically required for A borrower financing their home purchase A borrower making a lower down payment, usually less than 20% of the home’s purchase price
+Typically required for A borrower financing their home purchase with a home loan A borrower making a lower down payment, usually less than 20% of the home’s purchase price

 Payment form Generally, the policyholder pays the premium directly to the insurance company or to the mortgage company, which then pays the homeowners insurance from the escrow account managed by the lender Borrower pays monthly payments and/or a portion of closing costs of a home purchase to the mortgage insurer set by the lender